Our projects

 Scope 3 emissions highest (91.8% of total emissions)

-Using the baseline study as a basis APSE have then produced a trajectory report, this outlines various scenarios of how we can reduce our emissions to meet our 2030 of being net zero carbon.
+Using the baseline study as a basis APSE have then produced a trajectory report, this outlines various scenarios of how we can reduce our emissions.
 The report also included a series of recommendations, they are broken down into short, medium and long term.
 It is our intention to use these as a basis for our Action Plan going forward.
 The key points from Net Zero Carbon Emissions Trajectory include;

 Following the recommendations within the report the council has the ability to reduce its emissions by 4,001tCO2e (77%) when comparing 2019 to 2030.